 Build vs Rebuild in Visual Studio

-Build solution will perform an incremental build, if the assembly has no change then it will not re-build.
+Build solution will perform an incremental build, if the assembly has no change then it will not re-build, but it compiles code files (dll and exe) which are changed.
 It may also use partially-built bits of the project if they haven't changed.

 Programmers can use build to compile the entire solution.